Price of the dollar in Mexico: how much is it worth today, July 18?

 How much do the MEP and CCL dollars sell for in Argentina?

-Beyond the value of the solidarity dollar, and the official value that rose to 942 pesosthere are other legal ways to acquire dollars.
-The dollar exchange operates in the capital market and It is currently sold at 1,302.80 pesos..
+Beyond the value of the solidarity dollar, and the official value that rose to 942.50 pesosthere are other legal ways to acquire dollars.
+The dollar exchange operates in the capital market and It is currently sold at 1,316.10 pesos.
 Due to the gap that exists with the blue dollar, it is also a highly sought-after option for Argentine savers.

 Why does the peso change its value against the dollar?